jonathan-santos/portfolio-generator/README.md

 0. Have [`node.js`](https://nodejs.org) installed in your computer (Preferably version 12 or higher).

-1. Fork and `git clone` the repository.
+1. Fork and `git clone` the repository (if not forking, just remember to change the default `git` remote).

 2. Run the command `npm install` to install the `npm` dependencies in the project.